albertopadovan/albertopadovan.github.io/projects.md

 -------------------
-**Projection-Based Reduced-Order Models for Highly Non-Normal Fluid Flow**
+**Projection-Based Reduced-Order Models for Highly Non-Normal Fluid Flows**

 Simulating the flow of a fluid using classical computational fluid dynamics techniques is often an expensive task.
 The field of model reduction concerns itself with the development of mathematically-sound methods to identify reduced-order (or surrogate) models that can be used to accurately predict the behavior of the fluid at a fraction of the computational cost of classical methods.
 Projection-based reduced-order models are a class of models obtained by projecting the governing equations of a fluid onto a (usually linear) low-dimensional space.